 From January 2021 – Remote meter reading

 From January 2021, ESB Networks will commence remote reading of meters which will significantly reduce the need to use estimates for billing purposes.
-The meter readings collected will be shared with Energia or your other eletricity supplier if you are not an Energia customer.
+The meter readings collected will be shared with Energia or your other electricity supplier if you are not an Energia customer.
 This will allow us to prepare an accurate bill as they do today.
 There may still be occasions when remote meter readings are not able to be captured which could result in an estimated bill.

 Also in 2021, Energia will start to offer new products, energy services and tariffs.
 If you agree a new tariff with us then your smart meter will send the necessary usage data.
 You can change your preference by getting in contact with Energia directly when smart services become available.